Get instant quote

 What are common materials for FDM 3D printing?

-Industrial FDM machines, on the other hand, mainly use engineering thermoplastics, including ABS, polycarbonate (PC) and Ultem.
-These materials usually come with additives that alter their properties and make them particularly useful for industrial needs like high impact strength, thermal stability, chemical resistance and biocompatibility.
+Industrial FDM machines typically use engineering thermoplastics such as ABS, polycarbonate (PC), and Ultem.
+These materials often include additives that improve impact strength, thermal stability, chemical resistance, and biocompatibility.

 Material Characteristics